Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Joint Nonparametric Model for Cost and Survival Time

-In Model \eqref{eq:cemod}, censored patients contribute to the likelihood through both models.
-In the hazard model, they contribute to the likelihood through the survival function in the usual way.
-In the cost model, censored patients contribute by providing information on the distribution of costs accumulated up to the time of censoring.
-The former requires that censoring of survival time be random given covariates $X_i$.
-This is a standard assumption in survival analysis.
-The latter requires that censoring at a particular time be independent of cost, conditional on covariates.
-That is, $Y_i \perp \delta_i \mid X_i, T_i$.
-This is similar to Lin's ``extended assumption of independent censoring" \cite{Lin1997}.
-It allows us to learn the conditional cost distribution, $p( Y \mid T, X)$, from both censored and uncensored subjects, while allowing for covariate-dependent censoring.
+In \eqref{eq:cemod}, censored patients contribute to the likelihood through both the cost and survival time models.
+In the survival model, they contribute to the likelihood through the survival function in the usual way, provided that, conditional on covariates, censoring times are independent of survival times.
+In the cost model, dead patients provide information about the cost distribution at death time $p(Y_i \mid T= D_i, \delta =0, X_i, \omega_i)$, while censored subjects inform the model at time of censoring $p(Y_i \mid T=C_i, \delta =1, X_i, \omega_i)$.